 California law states that it is every parent’s responsibility to financially support his or her children.
 Both parents must sign a stipulation, or written agreement, that establishes the terms and amount of child support, which must then be approved and signed by a judge.
 The state has measures in place to enforce the terms of your agreement and will assist any parent in collecting monies owed.
 One of our attorneys can assist both parties in reaching an agreement and ensure payments are made.

 Aspects That May Affect Payment Amount

 In the state of California, parents must agree upon a payment amount as determined by the state’s child support guidelines.
 This amount of child support owed depends upon both parents’ net disposable income which takes into consideration:

 You may also deduct taxes, health insurance premiums, mandatory union dues, and other expenses.
 Situational factors can also affect child support payment, including:

 - Amount of time the child spends at each residence

 - Number of children who need support

 - Costs of raising children from a previous relationship

 Changing your child support agreement may be an option if the noncustodial parent loses his or her job, has another child, or is no longer able to afford the payment.
-The parents may agree to a higher or lower amount than what is suggested by the guideline, as long as this amount is approved by a judge.
+With the help of a Stockton child support lawyer, the parents may agree to a higher or lower amount than what is suggested by the guideline, as long as this amount is approved by a judge.
 Calculating the appropriate amount of child support can be difficult.
 To ensure you are calculating the correct amount and do not incur financial hardship, you should consult a professional.